benjymous/annotations/sandman/sandman.44.md

 - #### Panel 5

-  Dream is wrongly colored human, and the Corinthian's forehead is wrongly colored white.
+  Yet more early edition coloring errors - Dream was wrongly colored human, and the Corinthian's forehead white.

 ### Page 19